GreatCowBASIC/Help/output/md/hpwm_fixed_mode.md

     #define PWM_Freq 38      'Frequency of PWM in KHz
     #define PWM_Duty 50      'Duty cycle of PWM (%)

-    PWMOn (2)    'Will enable any valid CCP/PWM channel
+    PWMOn (2)    'Will enable any valid CCP/PWM channel          ' <<< the PWMOn instruction with an explicit channel

     wait 10 s                'Wait 10 s